The Special Education Teacher

 Like all teachers, they have a Bachelor’s degree from an accredited college or university.
 However, in addition to the standards that most states have for teacher credentialing, special education teachers usually hold a Master’s degree and have received specialized training.
 School psychologists, counselors and speech and language pathologists are also highly trained, possessing Master’s degrees as well as hours of hands on training and internships.

 Special education teachers usually teach either Resource classes, Special Day classes or the Severely Handicapped.
-They are assigned a caseload, ranging from 10-100 students, and must write and manage the IEP for each child.
+They can also co-teach with general education teachers or offer specific classes in reading, math or language arts.
+They are assigned a caseload, and must write and manage the IEP for each child.
 If your child is in a Resource program, they probably receive instruction from both a regular and special education teacher.
 If they are in a Special Day program, they receive most, if not all, of their instruction only from special education teachers.